Running Out of carbon Dioxide.

 There was five times as much CO2 in the air during dinosaur years, and twenty times as much when modern photosynthesis began.
 All biology is on the verge of becoming extinct due to a shortage of carbon dioxide in the air which is necessary for photosynthesis.

-Then CO2 levels began to decline again during the dinosaur years.
+Then CO2 levels began to decline again during the later part of the dinosaur years.
 The decrease would have been a result of tectonic plates getting so thick that volcanic magma could not easily get to the surface.
+Volcanic activity is at a very low level at this time.
 Yet, oceans continue to absorb CO2 and convert it into calcium carbonate and limestone.